Jearson/CS1430-Final-Project/README.md

 Starting up server:

 - Run "python server.py" from the interface folder
 - Note: If you're running on a VM in  Google Cloud Compute, make sure that the firewall allows http for port 8080.
-Then in the browser, your url should be something like http://xx.xxx.xxx.xxx:8080/
+Then in the browser, your url should be something like http://xx.xxx.xxx.xxx:8080/ .
+If you're using the CS1430 evironment, you might also have to install flask ("pip install --user flask").